scarv/scarv-cpu/docs/leakage-fence.md

 - `s3_opr_a`
 - `s3_opr_b`

-Other execute stage resources which can be cleared:
+Other execute stage resources which can be flushed:

 - The multiplier functional unit accumulator registers.
 - The AES `mix` and `sub` functional units.